-Resource guarding is defensive aggression that is limited to guarding food, water, toys, or other objects that are within the "ownership zone" of under a canine's mouth and between the front legs.
-It is not to be confused with "first right" to a resource (associated with dominance aggression).
-The rules drastically changed once there is ownership of a resource.
+Resource guarding is defensive aggression that is limited to guarding food, water, toys, or other objects that are within the “ownership zone” of under a canine’s mouth and between the front legs.
+It is not to be confused with “first right” to a resource (associated with dominance aggression).
+The rules drastically change once there is ownership of a resource.
 This is explained more in this video if you need clarification: Dog Culture Made Simple

-It is important to understand that although resource guarding is a common occurrence with dogs that are prone to dominance aggression, it can and often is displayed by dogs as an isolated behavior regardless of social status.
+It is important to understand that although resource guarding is a common occurrence with dogs that are prone to dominance aggression, it can and often is displayed by dogs as isolated behavior regardless of social status.

 In fact, a study of natural wolf behavior by David Mech has quantified that resource guarding is a natural behavior of all wild wolves and has no correlation with status.
 A low ranking puppy is just as likely to guard food in the ownership zone as a pack “alpha” from any other pack member.